Halftime Heat: 1999

 Halftime Heat was a professional wrestling show produced by World Wrestling Federation (WWF).
-The event was pre-recorded and aired on January 31, 1999, the night of Super Bowl XXXIII, at the Tucson Convention Center in Tucson, Arizona.
+The event was taped on January 26, 1999 and aired on January 31, 1999, the night of Super Bowl XXXIII, at the Tucson Convention Center in Tucson, Arizona.

-On January 26, 1999 WWF recorded their episode of February 1 Raw.
-Prior to the recording the empty arena match that aired as Halftime Heat was filmed.
+On January 26, 1999 WWF taped their episode of February 1 Raw.
+Prior to the taping, the empty arena match that aired as Halftime Heat was taped.